Hitting streak

 In baseball, a hitting streak is the number of consecutive official games in which a player appears and gets at least one base hit.
 According to the Official Baseball Rules, such a streak is not necessarily ended when a player has at least 1 plate appearance and no hits.
 A streak shall not be terminated if all official plate appearances result in a base on balls, hit by pitch, defensive interference or a sacrifice bunt.
 The streak shall terminate if the player has a sacrifice fly and no hit.

 Joe DiMaggio holds the Major League Baseball record with a streak of 56 consecutive games in 1941 which began on May 15 and ended July 17.
 DiMaggio hit .408 during his streak (91-for-223), with 15 home runs and 55 runs batted in.

+Ketel Marte of the Arizona Diamondbacks holds the Major League Baseball postseason record with a streak of 20 consecutive games, with the streak beginning in his first playoff game appearance.
+The streak began in 2017 on October 14 and was broken up in Game 5 of the 2023 World Series on November 1st, striking out as the final batter for Arizona as the Texas Rangers won the series.
+Marte hit .352 during his streak (31-for-88), with 3 home runs and 13 runs batted in.

-Major League Baseball records
+Major League Baseball

+Regular season leaders

 There have been 55 occurrences in Major League Baseball where a player had a hitting streak of at least 30 games.
 Multiple streaks in the same season have occurred in 1922 (George Sisler and Rogers Hornsby), 1987 (Paul Molitor and Benito Santiago), 1997 (Nomar Garciaparra and Sandy Alomar Jr.), 1999 (Vladimir Guerrero and Luis Gonzalez), 2006 (Chase Utley and Willy Taveras), and 2011 (Andre Ethier and Dan Uggla).
 In addition, 1924 included one whole streak (Sam Rice) and the beginning of another (George Sisler).
 A similar event occurred in 2006 with two whole streaks (Utley and Taveras) and the end of another (Jimmy Rollins).

 Keeler's streak started in his final game of the 1896 season, and continued through the first 44 games of the 1897 season.
 Rollins ended the 2005 season with a 36-game streak and extended it through the first two games of the 2006 season.
 Sisler had a hit in the last game of 1924 and the first 34 games of 1925.
 Major League Baseball recognizes two hitting streak records: Longest hitting streak in one season, and longest hitting streak over multiple seasons (e.g. Rollins 2005–2006).
 Keeler's, Sisler's, and Rollins' streaks are listed as 44, 34, and 36 games when discussing single-season streaks, and 45, 35, and 38 games when discussing multiple-season streaks.